Back

 Children are very sharp observers and they take on behaviours and patterns from their caregivers, regardless if the parent tries to teach them something else.
 We also instinctively search for partners who are similar to our caregivers.
 In the documentary, it is explained that even if many women say in studies that they value emotionally attuned men, they are often not choosing those men for their relationships, because they are subconsciously drawn to men who are more alike their emotionally distant fathers.

-Patriarchy and toxic masculinity is such a fucking generational trauma and it really affects everyone and everything.
+Patriarchy and toxic masculinity is such a huge generational trauma that affects everyone and everything.
 It is hard to single out what is the one thing that keeps this toxic snowball rolling, but I think a big part of what perpetuates the masculine wound is that men do not have the social surrounding to speak vulnerably and honestly.
 Because of men being expected to be “strong” and “stable”, they are not welcomed, invited and encouraged to be vulnerable and show their emotions.
 Many people are not in a position to handle the truth and want to hear only want they want to hear.
 It takes courage from everyone to to meet in this fire.

 At the core of the issue is also the dichotomy of gender itself.
 Why do we have to apply these roles and expectations of what it means to be a certain gender, and why do people feel the need to insist that there are two distinct genders.
 It can be devastating for a young boy to realise that they have to try and fit into a box of being the cold and strict provider-role of a stereotypical father, and that this means that they cannot hold the qualities of being an emotionally available and loving mother.